nextgenthemes/nextgenthemes-jsdelivr-this/readme.txt

 * Release

 == Description ==
-It replaces all WP Core assets with versions hosted on jsDelivr.
+It replaces all assets with versions available on jsDelivr.
+No options, nothing to configure, just works.

-The following conditions need to be met that plugins assets will be served from jsDeliver:

-1. The plugin needs to be hosted on wp.org.
-Commercial plugins and plugins from elsewhere will not work because jsDelivr mirrors the wp.org plugin dir and nothing else.
+The code needs to be openly hosted on NPM, Github or wordpress.org.

-1. The asset src URL most have `/plugins/plugin-slug/` in them and end with `.js` or `.css` (excluding cash busting `?ver=1.2.3`).
-1. It needs to have its current version published as a tag on the wp.org plugins SVN.
-Some plugins may only push to /trunk/ (like my own at the time of writing) or do not have their latest version published as tags.
+This plugin adds a little a invisible button on the admin bar on the top right, left of "Howdy, Name".
+You can click that and see the assets loaded from jsDelivr.

-= Donations are really appreciated =
+= Support me =

 It took me a lot of time to come up with this plugin and I had many iterations over various different approaches how to do this until I came up with this working solution that also does not need much code.
 I know the official plugin was abandoned years ago and I looked at complicated bloated code and did not even feel like learning what its doing and never looked at it again and started from scratch.

-[Please donate here](https://nextgenthemes.com/donate/).
+Please check out my commecial plugin and level up your video embeds with [ARVE Pro](https://nextgenthemes.com/plugins/arve-pro/) or [Donate here](https://nextgenthemes.com/donate/)